sqroot-eu/sqroot.eu/_posts/2018/2018-02-18-outage-reports-from-personal-homelab.md

 All times are in local (UTC+2) timezone.
 This post might be updated in the future with additional examples.

+Consumers, with their ISP-provided all-in-one router/firewall/switch/access point have it easy: plug it in, and hardly anything ever breaks.
 I run a personal homelab from my apartment - a 42U rack with a firewall, switched networking, application servers, UPS - all the good stuff.
-On this gear run a number of services, which inevitably break.
+I get more power, but also more moving parts, which means my home IT setup has more resemblance to a corporate environment, with associated problems: more breakage and more support.

 Here are some examples on how things can go wrong.

 ## Secondary WAN Unusable Due To Breached Bandwidth Cap